samdev-7/YSWS-Catalog/README.md

 - **RSS Feed:** Subscribe to get notifications about active YSWS programs in your favorite RSS reader.
 - **JSON API:** Get full data as a json object

+## TO ADD A YSWS - PLEASE MAKE A PR TO API.JSON and DATA.YML

 ## Getting Started

 1. **Clone the repository:**